oddbird/oddleventy/content/workshops/cascading-styles-deep.md

 ## Who Is This For?

-This workshop is intended for designers & developers with at least a basic understanding in HTML and CSS.
+This workshop is intended for designers & developers with at least a basic understanding of HTML and CSS.
 You don’t need to be an expert to keep up, but even the experts are likely to learn something new.